 - Integrated – You may not find a vendor that has it all and you require multiple systems that should be integrated.
 Integration can be challenging not just at the beginning but also as both systems evolve, and the integration has to adapt.

-To obtain lists of potential vendors for ERP selection proceess:
+To obtain lists of potential vendors for ERP software selection proceess:

 - use our ERP comparison